douglasgscofield/yoruba/README.md

 If the output file is not specified, then output is written to stdout.

-The `--no-replace` option will abort if the given read group ID is found in the dictionary, and will only add read group information to reads that don't don't already have it.

-The `--only-replace` option modifies information for only those reads in the supplied read group (same ID).
-Read group information for other reads, including those without any other read group information, is unchanged.
+The `--replace` option will replace the identified read group to have the name provided in `--ID`, in both its dictionary entry and on reads.
+If only `--ID` is provided, then the read group is simply renamed.
+If any other read group options are given, then the read group is redefined as well.

 The `--clear` option removes all read group information from all reads.
 If specified with options defining a read group, then the read group dictionary will be cleared prior to defining the new read group.

-Only one of these options may be supplied at a time.
+Only one of these may be supplied at a time.
 To summarize the effects of these options on the read group dictionary and the RG tag on reads:

 <table>
 <thead>